hydephp/develop/customization.md

 ## Main Configuration File
 The main configuration file is in `config/hyde.php`.
-The [config file](https://github.com/hydephp/hyde/blob/master/config/hyde.php) is fully documented so I recommend you take a look to see all the options.
+The [config file](https://github.com/hydephp/hyde/blob/master/config/hyde.php) is fully documented, so I recommend you take a look to see all the options.

 In this config file, you can customize the site name, what modules to enable, and programmatically customize the navigation menu and documentation sidebar.